 Whenever you are working in ThoughtSpot, you are in your own private environment until you share your work with others.
 Sharing applies to searches, pinboards, and any data you upload.
+You share by clicking the Share button from within the object you want to share and specifying the users or groups with whom you want to share.
+An email notification goes out to those users or groups when you click Share.

 What you can share